 - Show respect for the dignity, welfare, and safety of workers throughout the food supply chain by providing clean and safe working environments and adequate support services, including affordable health care and childcare.

 - Promote good health through education and the delivery of safe, unadulterated, nutritious food.

-And to strive to maintain Environmental Stewardship
+And strive to maintain conscientious stewardship of the environment:

 - Respect eco-system limits on food growth, harvest, production, processing, and distribution.